-ECE 124 Professional Growth and Development: Theory and Practice (w/lab) (45 lecture hours, 30 lab hours, 4 credits)
+ECE 124 Professional Growth and Development: Theory and Practice (w/lab)

 Focuses on theoretical and practical aspects of personal and professional growth and development of the Developmental Intervention (DI) assistant needed to work in early intervention settings.
-The course includes interpersonal skills to work in teams and support personal growth, as well as field experience in ealry intervention settings with infants and toddlers with disabilities.
+The course includes interpersonal skills to work in teams and support personal growth, as well as field experience in early intervention settings with infants and toddlers with disabilities.
 Students work under the supervision of experienced and licensed early intervention providers with direct guidance of the instructor.